wmg0034/GaryDetector/README.md

 This was a very early stages exploratory object detection exercise.
-The CNN is created using only the native torch.nn library.
+The CNN is created using only the native keras libraries.

 Key elements:
-- Pandas/numpy/matplotlib
-- PyTorch (CPU only)
+- Pandas/numpy/matplotlib/PIL
+- Tensorflow via Keras
 - Convolutional Neural Networks
 - Image classification
+- Training accuracy and loss curves